 As well as family and friends, you may also need to tell:

 - the tax office

 - your bank or building society.

 It may take time to adjust to your new situation.
-As well as the emotional impact, which can go on for some time, you may have to get used to dealing with more practical matters on your own, such as managing your money, looking after your home or cooking for yourself.
+You may find the emotional impact can go on for some time.
+And you may have to get used to dealing with practical matters on your own, such as managing your money, looking after your home or cooking for yourself.

-Citizens Advice has a useful budgeting tool to help you work out your finances and you might now be eligible to claim additional benefits, such as Pension Credit, Housing Benefit and Council Tax Support.
-You could use our benefit calculator to work out what you’re entitled to or call our Helpline and arrange to speak to an adviser.
+Citizens Advice has a useful budgeting tool to help you work out your finances.
+You might now be able to claim additional benefits, such as Pension Credit, Housing Benefit and Council Tax Support.
+Try our benefit calculator or call our Helpline to work out what you could be entitled to.
 You could also contact the Pension Service for advice on whether you can use your ex-spouse or civil partner’s National Insurance record to increase your State Pension.

 It’s important for your wellbeing to stay in touch or meet new people.
 If you’ve lost some of your social networks or feel lonely, there are many ways to feel more connected.
 If you feel ready for a new relationship, see our dating advice.